FAU-Paleo/apw_2023/docs/data/3_phylogenetics/06_fbd_sim.md

 ## The fossilised birth-death process

-The FBD model also incorporates the fossils sampling process, through the addtional of the fossil sampling rate parameter.
+The FBD model also incorporates the fossil sampling process, through the addtional of the fossil sampling rate parameter.

 ```
 psi = 0.1